mpecicUSA/publichooked/README.md

     * A user on log in will be able to dashboard of overall stats with number of trips, catches, time spent on water
     * A user will be able to group trips by location or linearly
     * A user can upload photos, comments, and stats from trip
+    * Each trip will be a card containing photo(s) from trip, date, time, stats from trip

 ## Agile Workflow

 ## Base Goals
 * Must be full CRUD for at least one model (i.e. posts/comments/etc)